Methods of finding Inverse of a matrix:

 Eigenvalues of a real skew symmetric matrix is either zero or purely imaginary

-The normal form of a
+The normal form of a matrix is where the rank of the matrix

 Step 1 : |